jamunamohan/19CS404-DBMS-Lab-Manual/Experiment3_DML_Commands/README.md

 **Question 7**
 ---
-Write a SQL query to categorize decimal as 'High', 'Medium', or 'Low' based on whether it is greater than 100, between 50 and 100, or less than 50 in the Calculations table
+Write a SQL query to categorize decimal as 'High', 'Medium', or 'Low' based on whether it is greater than 100, between 50 and 100, or less than 50 in the Calculations table.

 ![WhatsApp Image 2025-04-30 at 17 04 57_d888c830](https://github.com/user-attachments/assets/0d3c428b-6bfb-4cc4-9ffa-874ecef99fa8)

 ```sql